danielmoreira/sciint/README.md

 At this point, the dataset had **656** papers of which **545** were retracted/corrected -- we organized the retraction/correction reasons by categories in this [Table](#retraction-reasons).

-In addition to these data, we also included **332** papers random selected from the [PMC Open Access Subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/), totalizing 988 (656 + 332) articles.
+In addition to these data, we also included **332** papers with no retraction/correction selected from the [PMC Open Access Subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/) to test possibles false alarms from the system, totalizing 988 (656 + 332) articles.

 *Disclaimer: Inclusion in the dataset does not necessarily signify that an article is the subject of any research misconduct practice, allegation, or proceeding.*